JavaScript is required

 For a wife, her husband's parents are:

-- 시아버지 (siabeoji) - father-in-law
+• 시아버지 (siabeoji) - father-in-law

-- 시어머니 (sieomeoni) - mother-in-law
+• 시어머니 (sieomeoni) - mother-in-law

 For a husband, his wife's parents are:

-- 장인 (jangin) - father-in-law
+• 장인 (jangin) - father-in-law

-- 장모 (jangmo) - mother-in-law
+• 장모 (jangmo) - mother-in-law

 Siblings-in-law get specific terms too:

-- 시누이 (sinui) - husband's sister (from wife's perspective)
+• 시누이 (sinui) - husband's sister (from wife's perspective)

-- 동서 (dongseo) - spouse of spouse's sibling
+• 동서 (dongseo) - spouse of spouse's sibling

-- 처남 (cheonam) - wife's brother
+• 처남 (cheonam) - wife's brother

-- 처제 (cheoje) - wife's younger sister
+• 처제 (cheoje) - wife's younger sister

 For your own spouse, you'd use 남편 (nampyeon) for husband or 아내 (anae) for wife in formal situations.
 Casually, couples often use 여보 (yeobo), which is like "honey" or "dear."

-Common phrases about family
+Common phrases to talk about relatives in Korean

 Knowing individual terms helps, but you'll want some practical phrases too.
 Here are the most useful ones:

-가족 (gajok) means "family."
+• 가족 (gajok) means "family."
 You'll use this word constantly.

-"우리 가족" (uri gajok) means "my family" or "our family."
+• "우리 가족 " (uri gajok) means "my family" or "our family."
 Korean uses "our" where English uses "my" for family members, which reflects the collective nature of Korean culture.

-"가족이 몇 명이에요?" (gajogi myeot myeongieyo?) - "How many people are in your family?"
+• "가족이 몇 명이에요? " (gajogi myeot myeongieyo?) - "How many people are in your family?"

-"삼 남매예요" (sam nammaeyo) - "We're three siblings."
+• "삼 남매예요 " (sam nammaeyo) - "We're three siblings."

-"외동이에요" (oedongieyo) - "I'm an only child."
+• "외동이에요 " (oedongieyo) - "I'm an only child."

-"가족과 함께 살아요" (gajokgwa hamkke sarayo) - "I live with my family."
+• "가족과 함께 살아요 " (gajokgwa hamkke sarayo) - "I live with my family."

 These phrases come up in basically every introduction or getting-to-know-you conversation in Korean.

-Using Korean family terms beyond actual family
+Using Korean family terms beyond your own family

 Calling an older woman 언니 when you're not related signals friendship and familiarity.
 Using 형 for an older male friend shows camaraderie.
 This usage is super common and actually helps you sound more natural in Korean.